Posterior contraction for deep Gaussian process priors: Main results

-\begin{rem} Our proving strategy allows for the following modification to the construction of the DGP prior.
+\begin{remark} Our proving strategy allows for the following modification to the construction of the DGP prior.
 The concentration functions $\varphi^{(\beta,r,K)}$ in~\eqref{eq.def_uniform_GP_conc} are defined globally over the H\"older-ball $\mC_r^\beta(K).$ The concentration function inequality in~\eqref{eq.def_eps_alpha} essentially requires that the closure $\overline\bbH^{(\beta,r)}$ of the RKHS of the underlying Gaussian process $\widetilde G^{(\beta,r)}$ contains the whole H\"older ball.
 There are classical examples for which this is too restrictive, and one might want to weaken the construction by considering a subset $\mH_r^\beta(K)\subseteq\mC_r^\beta(K).$ This can be done by replacing $\mC_{t_i}^{\beta_i}(K)$ with the corresponding subset $\mH_{t_i}^{\beta_i}(K)$ in the definition of the conditioning sets $\mD_i(\eta,K)$ in~\eqref{eq.def.Di} and the function class $\mF(\eta,K)$ in~\eqref{eq.support}.
-As a consequence, this also reduces the class of functions for which the posterior contraction rates derived in Theorem \ref{thm.post_contr} hold. \end{rem}
+As a consequence, this also reduces the class of functions for which the posterior contraction rates derived in Theorem \ref{thm.post_contr} hold. \end{remark}

-We would like to stress, that we do not impose an a-priori known upper bound on the complexity of the underlying composition structure \eqref{eq.f0}.
-While we think that this is natural in practice, it causes some extra technical complications.
+We do not impose an a-priori known upper bound on the complexity of the underlying composition structure \eqref{eq.f0}.
+While we think that this is natural in practice, it causes extra technical complications resulting for instance in the appearance of the bound $|\bd|_1\leq\log(2\log n)$ in Assumption~\ref{ass.rate} and in the definition of the model class $\mM_n(C)$ in~\eqref{def.M_n_C}.
 If we additionally assume that the true composition structure satisfies $|\bd|_1\leq D$ for a known upper bound $D,$ then the factor $e^{e^{|\bd|_1}}$ in \eqref{def.prior} can be avoided.
 Moreover, the $(\log n)^{1+\log K}$-factor occurring in the posterior contraction rate is somehow an artifact of the proof, and could be replaced by $K^D,$ see the proof of Lemma \ref{lem.local_entropy} for more details.
 A trade-off regarding the choice of $K$ appears.
 To allow for larger classes of functions and a weaker constraint induced by the conditioning on \eqref{eq.def.Di}, we want to select a large $K.$ On the contrary, large $K$ results in slower posterior contraction guarantees.